MattNolanLab/in_vivo_ephys_openephys/README.md

 - Currently it doesn't read any experiment-specific parameters from the parameter file.
 It will be implemented later.

 ### Other problems
-- Please file a issue for any problem that you have found!
+- Please file a issue for any problem that you have found.
+Thank you!